pasu/pasu.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
 subtitle: I imagine things and render🎨.
-I listen to music while running.
+I listen to music while running🏃.

 profile:
   align: right